mfcovington/djangocms-lab-publications/README.md

 - Start the development server (`python manage.py runserver`) and visit http://127.0.0.1:8000/

-- Create a CMS page and insert the `Publications Plugin` into a placeholder field.
+- Create a CMS page and insert the `Publication Set Plugin` into a placeholder field.

 *Version 0.1.1*